telerik/document-processing-docs/libraries/radpdfprocessing/cross-platform.md

 # Cross-Platform Support

 **Telerik Document Processing** comes with **.NET Core** & **.NET Standard** support.
 There is a set of binaries built against the .NET Core & .NET Standard which you can reference in an application.

+>note The binaries compatible with .NET Standard are distributed with the packages targeting .NET Standard and .NET Core.
+You can obtain the assemblies through the **UI for ASP.NET Core**, **UI for Blazor** and **UI for Xamarin** suites.
+There are **NuGet** packages as well that you can access if you have a license for one of the above mentioned suites.

 ## Assembly References